Wells, Somerset: Education

 The Blue School, founded in 1641, is a state coeducational comprehensive school and has been awarded Specialist science college status.
 It has 1,641 students aged 11–18 of both sexes and all ability levels.

 Wells Cathedral School, founded in 909, is a private school that has a Christian emphasis and is one of the five established musical schools for school-age children in Britain.
-The school teaches over 700 pupils between the ages of 3 and 18.
+The school has over 700 pupils between the ages of 3 and 18.
 The school's boarding houses line the northern parts of the city and the music school retains close links with Wells Cathedral.
 The primary schools in Wells are Stoberry Park School, St Cuthbert's Church of England Infants School, St Cuthbert's Church of England Junior School and St Joseph and St Teresa Catholic Primary School.

 Culture

 Wells and Mendip Museum includes many historical artefacts from the city and surrounding Mendip Hills.
 Wells is part of the West Country Carnival circuit.

-Wells Film Centre shows current releases and, in conjunction with the Wells Film Society shows less well known and historical films.
+Wells Film Centre shows current releases and, in conjunction with the Wells Film Society shows less well-known and historical films.
 The previous cinema, The Regal in Priory Road, closed in 1993 and is now Kudos Nightclub.
 It was built in 1935 by ES Roberts from Flemish bond brickwork with Art Deco features.
 It is a Grade II listed building, and was on the Buildings at Risk Register until its restoration which included the restoration and repair of the stained glass façade.
 Wells Little Theatre is operated by a voluntary society which started in 1902.
 In 1969 they took over the old boy's building of Wells Blue School, where they put on a variety of operatic and other productions.

 Milton Lodge is a house overlooking the city.
 It has a terraced garden, which was laid out in the early 20th century, is listed as Grade II on the Register of Historic Parks and Gardens of special historic interest in England.